helloanoop/data-structures-algorithms-book/docs/trees/binary-search-tree/problems/validate-binary-search-tree.md

 Given the `root` of a binary tree, determine if it is a valid binary search tree (BST).

 ### Solution 1
+**Approach:** In-order traversal of a BST will result in a sorted list of values.
+We can use this fact to validate the BST by checking if the in-order traversal results in a sorted list.
 ```javascript
 var isValidBST = function(root) {
   if(!root) {